jedrojas/compete-ui/README.md

         ├ ⎯ As a User, I want the ability to leave an already joined competition ├ ⎯ Errors
-        ├ ⎯ As a Dev, I want to display a "Competition not found" page when a user enters a URL with an invalid cid Activities
+        ├ ⎯ As a Dev, I want to display a "Competition not found" page when a user enters a URL with an invalid cid ├ ⎯ As a Dev, I want to display a "Error creating competition" error when a user tries to create a competition and fails
+Activities
     ├ ⎯ Importing Activities
         ├ ⎯ As a Dev, I want to import activities from Strava periodically, so the User does not have to manually import it every time they perform an activity